Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 What to do F.I.R.S.T.?
 I’ve got you covered.

-My Finances First Framework uses the acronym F.I.R.S.T.
+My Finances FIRST Framework uses the acronym F.I.R.S.T.
 The following five topics are covered in our six sessions, typically in this order.

 -